-The Impact Network is a formal collaboration between Incubation Centers, Social Entrepreneurship Support Organizations, Universities, Public Sector, Donors and Investors to stimulate, support and scale critical social innovations.
+The Impact Network is one of the five programs of the PEP Foundation.
+It is a formal collaboration between Universities, Incubation Centers, Social Entrepreneurship Support Organizations, Public Sector, Donors and Investors.
+It was specifically designed to stimulate, support and scale critical social innovations.

 Pakistan is currently the sixth largest country by population in the world.
 At its present rate of growth, the current population of 200 million is estimated to increase to 385 million by 2050 which will make it the 3rd largest country after China and India.
 Pakistan’s economic growth during the 1st 70 years of its independence was slow which left it behind countries like Japan which were in a similar situation after the 2nd World War.
 Thus, Pakistan is facing a double challenge, catching up with lost time and competing with industrialized countries.

 While Pakistan lacks the natural reserves like oil in Saudi Arabia and Iran, it has one of the world’s highest potential intellectual capital in the form of approximately 126 million youth.
 Of these about 60 million are 20-24 and about 70 million are below the age of 15 of which over 22 million children are out of school.
 Education is the economic engine of a nation.
 While Pakistan has also serious deficits in health care, energy, water and agriculture sectors, given the large size of young human capital, education and innovation opportunities can effectively rescue them.
 It is my vision that through education and innovation, especially through technology, Pakistan will be able to have its masses educated and enjoy economic prosperity, a high standard of living and a peaceful living with no religious, racial, ethnic, color, class and cultural discrimination.
 Today we launch the Impact Network to work towards this vision.